Name of the Project: Community Engagement in Countering Violent Extremism in Cox’ Bazar (CEVEC)

 - Women of Cox’s Bazar District

-- To provide a platform for drop out and unemployed female and male youth aged between 18-35 years old in order to strengthen their meaningful engagement in P/CVE at local level.
+- To provide a platform for drop out and unemployed female and male youth aged between 18-35 years old in order to strengthen their meaningful engagement in P/CVE at the local

 - To prevent youth from being recruited by extremist groups by uplifting the livelihoods by creating decent employment opportunities.

-- To empower the youth of education institutions of age between 15-22 years old of Cox’s Bazar district to protect themselves from the threat of violent extremism.
+- To empower the youth of educational institutions of age between 15-22 years old of Cox’s Bazar district to protect themselves from the threat of violent extremism.

 - To enhance the knowledge of the women on the threats of VE to support those to take protection measure against violent extremism in their family and community.